-EDUC 427 (STEM Education): This course introduces key elements of Science, Technology, Engineering, and Mathematics (STEM) education, including curriculum, pedagogy, standards, and assessment.
-This interdisciplinary course is for all first-year education students.
-The intent of the course is to foster an understanding of how STEM can inform and be used to shape teaching and learning across grade levels and subject areas.
-In so doing, participants will attend to STEM's role in culture and society.
+EDUC 427 STEM Education provides an introduction to key elements of Science, Technology, Engineering, and Mathematics (STEM) pedagogy and curriculum.
+The intent of the course is to foster an understanding of how STEM informs and shapes interdisciplinary, design-focused, inquiry-based teaching and learning and the role of STEM in culture and society.